The fruitless 'mulberry was not fruitless originally. It is a product of much time, energy, knowledge, and hard work.

 The fruitless mulberry is a deciduous tree, growing to 35 feet high with a wider spread.
 The leaves vary in form but are usually lobed, sort of like a maple leaf.
 They are relatively thin, glossy, and light green.
 In autumn, they turn yellow and fall, making a lot of work raking and disposing of them, but they are an excellent addition to the compost pile.
 In spring, they will flower and produce vast amounts of pollen.
 If you have allergies, beware!
 The flowers 'fall ' and create a mess but don't produce fruit.
 The branches proliferate; a new shoot can become 8 to 10 feet long in one season but very thin.

 Make sure your tree is planted in full sun with lots of space to spread out.
 A well-drained deep loam is ideal; however, these trees will do well even in dense clay.
 As a lawn tree, they do great, sharing the water and fertilizer used on the grass.
 They do have heavy surface roots, though.
 Prune the tree every year to keep them in bounds.
 If you don't like the look of a bare trunk with a bunch of rough knobs at the top, you can selectively prune the branches, removing some and thinning and shortening others to keep a healthy-looking specimen.
 These trees don't usually have many pest problems:

 Acquaintances of mine have a couple of these trees; I can't recall them that mentioned they had a pest problem.

-They are very nice shade- trees and, if so inclined, great for climbing.
-In autumn you work off a lot of calories raking in the abundance of leaves, a great benefit for your compost pile.
+They are lovely shade- trees and, if so inclined, great for climbing.
+In autumn, you burn many calories by raking in the abundance of leaves, an excellent benefit for your compost pile.